 EAST ASIA IN THE AGE OF IMPERIALISM.

 This course emphasizes three themes pertaining to nineteenth-century East Asian history: 1) the upheaval felt as Chinese, Japanese, and Korean societies "modernized"; 2) the widely varying East Asian responses to Western imperialism; and 3) the sociocultural and economic impacts of early industrialization.
 Weekly readings mix translated primary sources, biographical accounts, and scholarly secondary sources.
 Topics covered include commercialization in preindustrial East Asia, the Opium Wars, the treaty port system, the Meiji Restoration, the Taiping Rebellion, efforts at modern state-building, transformations in social class relations, the Sino-Japanese and Russo-Japanese Wars, and the loss of Korean independence.
-Prerequisite: none, but History 205 or 206 is recommended.
+Prerequisite: Rhetoric 102; History 206 is recommended.
 Offered: fall semester of evennumbered years.

 EAST ASIA IN REVOLUTION.
 This course examines the common experience of modern revolution in twentieth-century China, Japan, and Korea.
 Students read and discuss translated primary sources, oral histories, articles, and novels illustrating the many facets of this period.
 Occasionally, they also consider documentary and propaganda films.
 Course themes include East Asian struggles with westernization and "modernization," mass political movements, industrialization and total war mobilization, World War II in Asia, imperialism and decolonization, the Cold War division of East Asia, radical Maoism, and individual experiences of war and revolution.
-Prerequisite: none, but History 206 is recommended.
-Offered: spring semesters of oddnumbered years.
+Prerequisite: Rhetoric 102; History 206 is recommended.
+Offered: spring semesters of odd-numbered years.

-HISTORY 327.
-(3) THE AGE OF THE AMERICAN REVOLUTION.
+THE AGE OF THE AMERICAN REVOLUTION.

 A survey which examines the processes which led to the creation of the American Republic.
 Emphasis is given to the causes of the Revolution and the emergence of American nationalism, the Confederation era, the creating of the Constitution, and the early years of the Republic.
-Prerequisite: none.
+Prerequisite: Rhetoric 102.
 Offered: spring semester.

 THE FRENCH REVOLUTION.
 A study of the origins of the French Revolution, following the transformation of its ideals in response to war and counter-revolution, and assessing its long-range achievements from 1789 through the Consulate.
 The French model and tradition of revolution as a recurrent theme in the 19th and 20th centuries is also examined.
-Prerequisites: History 101-102 and senior or junior status, or permission of the instructor.
+Prerequisites: Rhetoric 102; History 101 or Western Culture 102 is recommended.

 BRITAIN IN REVOLUTION.
 This course examines the tumultuous period of war and revolution in England, Scotland, and Ireland in the midseventeenth century.
 After years of warfare in three arenas, Charles I was tried and executed, monarchy was abolished, and a republic was established in its place.
 This was the era of John Hampden, Algernon Sydney, and Oliver Cromwell.
 It also was a time of imperial expansion and international warfare: following the regicide the English republic embarked upon the conquests of Ireland and Scotland, war against the Dutch, and the colonization of Jamaica.
 Among the topics to be examined are republicanism and royalism; the expansion of empire; news and the 'explosion of print'; and the role of religious tensions and anti-Catholicism in war and revolution.
 In addition to these course themes we will examine the ways in which historical approaches, methods, and theories have changed over time.
+Prerequisites: Rhetoric 102; History 101 or Western Culture 102 is recommended.
 Offered: fall semester of even numbered years.